-The GMRWG will submit to Gov. Malloy in December 2012 its recommendations for advancing the Connecticut Solid Waste Management Plan and increasing recycling in Connecticut.
+The GMRWG will submit to Gov. Malloy by Dec.
+1, 2012 its recommendations for reaching the 58 percent diversion goal set in the Connecticut's Solid Waste Management Plan.
 In addition to considering the priority waste streams identified in this report, PSI encourages the GMRWG to consider evaluating Connecticut's existing EPR laws as part of its long-term strategy.
 As this Briefing Document demonstrates, producer responsibility is a central tenet to a comprehensive approach to waste management, which includes voluntary product stewardship programs, EPR legislation, and other regulatory strategies (e.g., mandatory recycling, recycled content standards, disposal bans, and "pay-as-you-throw" systems).
 Although this meeting focused on which products should be the focus of EPR legislation, there is an acknowledgment that EPR represents only one tool that can be employed to modernize and increase recycling in Connecticut.